KeyboardKit/website/collections/_posts/2025/2025-08-17-keyboardkit-9-8.md

 `Callouts.Actions` can now be initialized with both actions and characters, to simplify creating a mix.

-## 👑 KeyboardKit Pro

-KeyboardKit Pro is required to use the new layout features, including the new layout view modifier.

-KeyboardKit Pro extends `KeyboardLayout` with new item mutations, and adds new `.baseLayout(...)`, `.iPadLayout(...)`, `.iPhoneLayout(...)`, and `.standard(for:)` layout builders.

-KeyboardKit Pro also has new, localized value builders for all supported locales, like `.swedish(for:)`.

 ## 🔧 Performance Improvements

 KeyboardKit Pro's new layout engine has improved layout performance, which should lead to better typing experience due to less lag and faster calculations.

 Although the improved performance of the underlying input sets affects the old layout services, the full improvement will only be activated when using the `.keyboardLayout` view modifier.

-This is because the old layout services are used by default, until the `.keyboardLayout` view modifier is applied.
-You can apply it and return `$0.standardLayout(for:)` to activate these improvements for the standard localized sets, and apply further customizations if needed.
+To activate the new layout engine, just use the `.keyboardLayout` view modifier.
+You can apply it and return `$0.standardLayout(for:)` to use a standard layout, or apply further customizations if needed.

 ## 📦 Renamings